-The Excel DOLLAR function rounds a supplied number to a specified number of decimal places and then converts this into text, using a currency format.
+The Excel Dollar function rounds a supplied number to a specified number of decimal places and then converts this into a text string with a currency format.

-Where the arguments are as follows:
+Where the function arguments are as follows:

-|number||-||The number to be converted into a text string|
+|number||-||The number to be converted into a text string.|

 Once a number has been converted, using the Excel Dollar function, it is stored in Excel as text.
 Therefore, it cannot be used in numeric calculations.